 Diversity Committee Chairs

-Assistant Professor Deondra Rose (left) and Professor Kathryn Whetten are leading the committee.
+Assistant Professor Deondra Rose (left) and Professor Kathryn Whetten lead the Committee on Diversity and Inclusion.

-Brownell-Whetten Diversity and Inclusion Award
+Diversity and Inclusion Award

-This award was established in the 2016-2017 school year.
-The first recipient was Judith Kelley for her outstanding commitment to inclusive excellence.
-(At the time, Kelley was serving as Sanford Senior Associate Dean.)
-She has been an active supporter of the school’s Committee on Diversity and Inclusion and has worked to ensure that the faculty recruitment process incorporates efforts to consider diverse candidates.
+Sanford's Dean, Judith Kelley, was the first recipient of the Brownell-Whetten Diversity and Inclusion Award for her commitment to inclusion.
+At the time, Kelley was serving as Sanford's Senior Associate Dean.
+Kelley had been an active supporter of the school’s Committee on Diversity and Inclusion and had worked to ensure that the faculty recruitment process incorporates efforts to consider diverse candidates.